-If we haven’t covered your particular question on this page, you’re welcome to contact us directly for additional assistance.
+If we have not covered a particular concern on this page, you are welcome to contact us directly for additional assistance.

 How is ENTA preparing for COVID-19?